fossasia/labyrinth/README.md

 Currently the characters are svg images which are embedded into a div via javascript.
 Characters have a dimension of about 55 x 60 px (wxh)
 Characters are present in the `characters` folder.

 To create a character you may use an svg editor such as inkscape.
-However other photo editors and formats do wok if they are imported into the editor and saved as a svg file with the speccified dimensions.
+However other photo editors and formats do work if they are imported into the editor and saved as a svg file with the specified dimensions.

 After creating characters add them to the `characters` folder.

 Now, we will move on to the javascript part.
-Each character has only difference in it's appearance and hence can be injected via putting it's name and location to the svg file in `gui.js`
+Each character has only difference in it's appearance and hence can be injected via putting it's name and location to the svg file in `gui.js`.
 Follow the format while adding to gui.js (To be precise add it to the swal box input values collection i.e, into the `inputOptionsPromise` variable under the `resolve` sub class.)
 ```javascript